 In Lady and the Tramp II Scamp's Adventure there are three examples of this Buster's speaking voice is Chazz Palminteri while his singing voice is Jess Harnell, Scamp's speaking voice is Scott Wolf and his singing voice is Roger Bart, and Angel's speaking voice is Alyssa Milano and her singing voice is Susan Egan.

 It's funny that the singing voice for Hercules and Scamp is Roger Bart, and Susan Egan the voice for Meg is the singing voice of Angel, Scamp's girlfriend.

-In the animated version of The King and I, as like its live-action counterpart, Anna had a separate voice actor as her singing voice.
+In the animated The King and I, as like its live-action counterpart, Anna had a separate voice actor as her singing voice.

 In an episode of King of the Hill the singing voice of Boomhauer, whose regular speaking voice is by Mike Judge, was performed by country singer Vince Gill.

 In Recess, Mikey's speaking voice is Jason Davis, but his singing voice is performed by Robert Goulet.
 A whole episode was dedicated to his newly discovered singing talent, and it's later revealed he can also speak in this voice when he uses it to spread a rumor.

 This could be a parody or subversion, seeing as his singing voice obviously sounds absolutely nothing like his normal voice.
 To quote a kindergartner in Recess: School's Out, after he sings his farewell to TJ, "Big kid sing good."